-The Building Director and other members of their staff will conduct monthly mandatory hall meetings.
+The Hall Director and other members of their staff will conduct mandatory hall and floor meetings as needed.
 All residents are expected to attend these meetings where important information is distributed and discussions held about residential life policies and procedures.
 Note: Failure to attend hall meetings may result in student disciplinary action.